 As you can see, lack of sleep can exacerbate sleepwalking, but sleepwalking can also cause a lack of proper sleep.
-This can create a cycle which is hard to break, making sleepwalking a problematic condition to sleep.
+This can create a cycle that is hard to break, making sleepwalking a problematic condition to sleep.
 Treatments for this condition can include establishing a good sleep routine, keeping a quiet bedroom, limiting liquids before bedtime, and engaging in relaxing activities before bed.

 The main symptom of narcolepsy is falling asleep mid-activity.
-Sufferers can become excessively tired while eating, speaking, working or even driving – which can be very dangerous.
+Sufferers can become excessively tired while eating, speaking, working, or even driving – which can be very dangerous.
 Also, if the sufferer has had a full night’s sleep, they can still fall asleep seemingly randomly.

 Narcolepsy also triggers another condition called cataplexy.
 This involves a sudden loss of muscle tone, often when the sufferer is feeling an emotional particularly strongly.
-This can cause people to collapse while they’re angry, laughing or surprised.
+This can cause people to collapse while they’re angry, laughing, or surprised.

 If you’re grinding your teeth in your sleep, you’re not entirely relaxed.
 You may feel tired the next morning, and the pain you’re experiencing might make it difficult for you to sleep the night after.

 Experts aren’t sure what triggers bruxism, but most blame it on stress and anxiety.
-If you suffer from bruxism, it’s recommended that you don’t bite or chew anything that isn’t food.
+If you have bruxism, it’s recommended that you don’t bite or chew anything that isn’t food.
 This can train the jaw to mimic a chewing motion, even when there’s no food in the mouth – including during sleep.